-Students enrolled in the Jersey Shore Area Middle School are required to wear their debit/ID card throughout the school day.

-Jersey Shore Area students are required to use their debit/ID cards to purchase food from the cafeteria, for entry into school dances, and to borrow books from the library.
+Students enrolled in the Jersey Shore Area Middle School are required to have their debit/ID card with them throughout the school day.
+Students are required to use their debit/ID cards to purchase food from the cafeteria, for entry into school dances, and to borrow books from the library.
 The debit/ID card system keeps track of individual student accounts and performs management functions such as food production planning, inventory analysis, sales calculations, and sales statistics.
 The system also provides data and reports to assist in meeting state and federal regulations.